-'Cummins is The Boss but England can come back'
+'Cummins is The Boss but England can fight back'

 There is, though, the prevailing sense of what might have been, just as there was for the one-run loss to New Zealand four months ago.

-Then it was after asking the Black Caps to follow-on, now it is after declaring on the first evening at Edgbaston.
+Then it was after asking the Black Caps to follow on, now it is after declaring on the first evening at Edgbaston.

 England's bold, brash and buccaneering style is winning them plenty of friends and admirers.
 Winning the Ashes is not mutually exclusive of that.